astrovishalthakur/MachineLearning/README.md

 This repo will keep updating as I learn new things.

-## For now, following models/Topics are here.
+## For now, following models/Topics are here numbered in the order I learned them.

 ### 1. KNNClassifier.
 ### 2. Machine Learning Projects.